 In economics, a service is an intangible commodity.
 More specifically, services are an intangible equivalent of economic goods.
 Service provision is often an economic activity where the buyer does not generally, except by exclusive contract, obtain exclusive ownership of the thing purchased.
 The benefits of such a service, if priced, are held to be self-evident in the buyer’s willingness to pay for it.

-- 2,064,701 all-time users
+- 3,132,421 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - What Is Social Marketing?
 And How Does It Work?

 - 17 Great Examples of Effective Leadership and Strategy

 - 3 Reasons You Should Buy Gold (And 3 Reasons You Shouldn't)

 - Workplace Culture: How to Encourage Collaboration